Sacramento splittail: Range

 Their range is the lower-elevation waters of the Central Valley, extending to San Francisco Bay.
 Although once found as far north as Redding, they are now only rarely seen in the upper Sacramento River.
 They were once caught from southern San Francisco Bay and in Coyote Creek (Santa Clara County), but are now restricted to the Sacramento Delta, Suisun Bay, and the lower parts of Sonoma Creek, Petaluma River and Napa River.
-They are tolerant of moderate levels of salinity and/or alkalinity.
+They are tolerant of moderate levels of salinity and/or alkalinity, often being found in brackish sloughs.
+This distinguishes the splittail from most other cyprinids, which can only live in freshwater.

+Human use

+Splittail are not highly sought-after, as they are not considered game nor are they readily abundant.
+However, because they are favored prey of striped bass, fishers will often use them as bait.

+Conservation concerns

+Spawning

+Sacramento splittail are found in the lower Sacramento-San Joaquin Delta and the Sacramento River, a small part of their original distribution.
+Their population sizes vary wildly between years depending on the amount of rainfall.
+Unfavorable environmental conditions, such as high salinity and low water levels, can greatly affect whether or not they spawn.

+Distinct populations

+The spittail has two distinct populations separated genetically, one in the Central Valley and one in the San Pablo area.
+The San Pablo splittail migrate through high salinity waters in the San Francisco Estuary to reach its spawning location, while Central Valley splittail only encounter relatively low salinity.
+Because of this, the Central Valley splittail may encounter more difficulty than the San Pablo splittail if their habitat were to become more saline, making whole-species management difficult.

+Threats

+There are various threats, both natural and human-caused, which affect splittail.

+The cyanobacteria Microcystis is present in the San Francisco Estuary where populations of splittail occur.
+When cyanobacteria blooms occur, they release toxins that can be harmful to wildlife and humans.
+Although a direct connection with Microcystis's presence and the decline of splittail has not been established, their toxins were found to have a negative effect on splittail's nutritional status.

+Agricultural pesticide use in the Central Valley, where the Sacramento-San Joaquin Delta is located, has been noted to lead to runoff contamination of water.
+This chemical runoff is toxic to animals that live in the delta, including splittail.

 Status

-Splittail were reclassified as a species of special concern by the U.S. Fish and Wildlife Service on September 22, 2003 from their prior classification as threatened due to litigation.
+Splittail were reclassified as a species of special concern by the U.S. Fish and Wildlife Service on September 22, 2003, from their prior classification as threatened due to litigation.
 In 2010, the FWS found that the splittail did not warrant listing under the Endangered Species Act.
 The Central Valley's system of sloughs and backwaters maintained by annual flooding has greatly changed.
 The cause of the decline of this species is under investigation.
 IUCN previously classified the splittail as endangered, but the status was downgraded to least concern in 2013.